Fitness function: Requirements of evaluation and fitness function

 The quality of the evaluation and calculation of a fitness function is fundamental to the success of an EA optimisation.
 It implements Darwin's principle of "survival of the fittest".
 Without fitness-based selection mechanisms for mate selection and offspring acceptance, EA search would be blind and hardly distinguishable from the Monte Carlo method.
 When setting up a fitness function, one must always be aware that it is about more than just describing the desired target state.
 Rather, the evolutionary search on the way to the optimum should also be supported as much as possible (see also section on auxiliary objectives), if and insofar as this is not already done by the fitness function alone.
 If the fitness function is designed badly, the algorithm will either converge on an inappropriate solution, or will have difficulty converging at all.

 Definition of the fitness function is not straightforward in many cases and often is performed iteratively if the fittest solutions produced by an EA is not what is desired.
 Interactive genetic algorithms address this difficulty by outsourcing evaluation to external agents which are normally humans.

 Computational efficiency

-The fitness function should not only correlate closely with the designer's goal, but it also should be computationally efficient.
-Speed of execution is very important, as a typical genetic algorithm must be iterated many times in order to produce a usable result for a non-trivial problem.
+The fitness function should not only closely align with the designer's goal, but also be computationally efficient.
+Execution speed is crucial, as a typical evolutionary algorithm must be iterated many times in order to produce a usable result for a non-trivial problem.

 Fitness approximation may be appropriate, especially in the following cases: